 When ionizing radiation loosens electrons, phosphor crystals in a dosimeter or dosimetry badge capture and store them.
 When those crystals are exposed to heat, they emit light as the electrons are released from the crystals, which illuminates a light on a dosimeter badge, band, or ring.
-That light is later measured and processed to provide an accurate amount of radiation to which the dosimeter was exposed.
-When the dosimeter badge, band, or ring is worn over a period of time, anywhere from one to three months, the crystals can then be used to determine how much exposure the wearer has had over that time period.
+That light is later measured and processed to provide a precise amount of radiation to which the dosimeter was exposed.
+When the dosimeter badge, band, or ring is worn over a period of time, anywhere from one to three months, the crystals can then be used to determine how much exposure the wearer has had over that period.
 This process is known as dosimetry.dosimeter badge OSL x-ray safety

 Pros and Cons of TLD Dosimeters